Prepare sites for teaching (update after rollover or new site)

 New sites are usually created for the next academic year in June or July.
 This can be:

-• standard rollover: a copy of the previous year's site, including most of the content, settings and enrollments.
+- standard rollover: a copy of the previous year's site, including most of the content, settings and enrolments.

-• new from departmental template: a blank copy of the template with only placeholder structre and content.
+- new from departmental template: a blank copy of the template with only placeholder structure and content.
 Used for new modules and to refresh existing module sites.

 Once the site has been created, you can find the site in your Courses list by:

-If you can’t find the site in your Course list, contact your departmental administrator or professional support team to check that the site exists and/or enroll you.
+If you can’t find the site in your Course list, contact your departmental administrator or professional support team to check that the site exists and/or enrol you.

 General settings